How cryptocurrency staking works, benefits, risks and prospects with Proof of Stake

 Positive ecological impact

-Unlike the energy consumption of Proof of Work mining, staking requires fewer resources, significantly reducing the environmental impact.
+Unlike the energy consumption of Proof of Work mining, staking requires fewer resources, which significantly reduces the environmental impact.

-This model promotes the sustainable use of blockchain technology, aligning with growing global environmental concerns.
+This model favors sustainable use of blockchain technology, aligning with growing global environmental concerns.

 Therefore, staking is considered a responsible alternative that combines profitability with ecological awareness.